earthlab/earthlab.github.io/_posts/courses/earth-analytics/05-remote-sensing-uncertainty-lidar/in-class/2017-02-15-spatial03-import-summarize-tree-height-data.md

 2. you created two new summary fields using `summarise`.
 One field is called insitu_max and the other insitu_mean.
 Each field is populated with the max tree height value per plot and the mean tree height value per plot respectively.
 3. you created a new data.frame called `insitu_stem_height`

-### Merge a regular data.frame with a spatial points data.frame
+### Merge a Regular data.frame with a Spatial Points data.frame

 Once you have summarized the insitu data.frame, you can `merge` it into with the plot centroids `spatial points data.frame`.
 Merge requires:

 1. the name of the spatial points data frame
 2. the name of the regular `data.frames` that you want to add to it.
-3. the column names that contains the unique ID that we will merge the data on.
+3. the column names that contains the unique ID that you will merge the data on.

-In this case, we will merge the data on the plot_id column.
-Notice that it's spelled slightly differently in both `data.frames` so we'll need to tell `R` what it's called in each `data.frame`.
+In this case, you will merge the data on the plot_id column.
+Notice that it's spelled slightly differently in both `data.frames` so you'll need to tell `R` what it's called in each `data.frame`.